Smoke Gets in Your Eyes: 1950s and later

 The song was covered by Nat King Cole (left), Jo Stafford (center), and Sarah Vaughan (right).

 In 1950, both Charlie Parker and Jo Stafford released their versions of the song on their own respective albums, Bird at St. Nick's and Autumn in New York.
 Eartha Kitt recorded the song in 1952 with the Henri René Orchestra for her 1954 album That Bad Eartha, in the same sessions which yielded her 1953 hit single "Santa Baby".

-Dinah Washington released the song in 1956 on her album Dinah!, Vic Damone on his 1956 album That Towering Feeling!
-(1956), and Jeri Southern named her 1957 album When Your Heart's on Fire after a lyric from the song; the album also features her version of the song.
+Dinah Washington released the song in 1956 on her album Dinah!, Vic Damone on his 1956 album That Towering Feeling!, and Jeri Southern on her 1957 album When Your Heart's on Fire, named after a lyric from the song.
 Polly Bergen performed the song during the series premiere of her variety show The Polly Bergen Show, originally airing September 21, 1957, in the same year of Nat King Cole's televised performance of the song, in The Nat King Cole Show.
-In 1958, Sarah Vaughan released her rendition on her album, No Count Sarah.
+In 1958, Sarah Vaughan released her rendition on her album No Count Sarah.

 Coleman Hawkins played the song on his Good Old Broadway 1962 album.

 Bryan Ferry recorded a version of the song which reached number 17 on the UK singles chart in 1974.
+Penny McLean's version was included in her 1975 album Lady Bump and peaked at number six on Billboards Disco Singles chart.

 JD Souther covered the song for the soundtrack to director Steven Spielberg's 1989 film Always, and has a cameo appearance performing it at a dance with the main characters, played by Richard Dreyfuss and Holly Hunter.

+In 2025, Brazilian drag queen and singer Gloria Groove joined the soundtrack of the TV Globo soap opera Garota do Momento with a cover version of the classic "Smoke Gets in Your Eyes".
+The song received a new interpretation by the artist for the plot, which is set in the 1950s.
+Gloria Groove's version was part of a select group of covers of hits from that era, and was performed by the singer in her live shows, such as at The Town 2025 festival.